kazazes/beacon/README.md

 Movies are chock full of times when something like **beacon** would be useful.
 Giving it a few seconds of thought, [Extremely Loud and Incredibly Close](http://www.youtube.com/watch?v=dvkB0OmLGDc) comes to mind first.
 It's something I think many would find useful to have.
 I don't think I have to go in to too much detail here.

+There are dozens and dozens of ways to extend this, have at it.
+I'm satisfied with this simple version of it.

 ##Disclaimer

 I put this together in ~~a day~~ an hour.
 Syntax ain't pretty but she works.
 Do whatever you want with this.